moebiussurfing/ofxSurfingImGui/README.md

 This is a helper for tweaking your Themes: testings sizes, layout, and colors, and alternate fonts.
 Notice that you need to export the new modified theme code trhought the clipboard and to paste to a new function/theme manually.
-There's not a automatic-fully-functional theme designer!
+There's not an automatic-fully-functional, save preset/load theme designer!
 </details>

 <BR>